-Michael Hoff, Project Director; Rhys Townsend, Clark University, Co-Director; Ece Erdogmus, University of Nebraska, Co-Director; Biro Can, Usak University, Co-Director; and Tim Howe, St. Olaf College, Co-Director
+Michael Hoff, Project Director; Rhys Townsend, Clark University, Co-Director; Ece Erdogmus, Georgia Tech, Co-Director; Biro Can, Usak University, Co-Director; and Tim Howe, St. Olaf College, Co-Director

 The Antiochia ad Cragum Archaeological Research Project (ACARP) announces its eigth archaeological field school for the summer of 2020.
 The Roman–era city of Antiochia ad Cragum is located on the south-central coast of Turkey in ancient Rough Cilicia, roughly north of Cyprus.

 Historically the site of Antiochia ad Cragum with its harbor possibly served as one of the havens for the famed Cilician pirates who operated from these shores and preyed upon shipping and coastal communities of the eastern Mediterranean during the first half of the first century BC.
 The Roman general Pompey ended the pirate scourge in 67 BC with a naval victory at nearby Korakesion (Alanya).
 No traces of Antiochia’s pirate past survive among the remains visible today.
 The emperor Caligula ceded control of Rough Cilicia to a client-king of Rome, Antiochos IV of Commagene, for a brief period in AD 38 before summarily deposing him; Antiochus was then restored to power in AD 41 by Claudius.
 He ruled continuously until AD 72, during which period he founded the city named after himself.
 After his removal by Vespasian in 72, the city, along with the rest of Rough Cilicia, fell under direct Roman rule as part of the enlarged Province of Cilicia.
 The city appears to have reached its greatest extent during the later Roman Empire, from the third century on.
 It is this period that the current excavations are exploring.